 Wins for Number 8!

-Although these wins seem to be only a few, it is important to note we have had 60+ settlements out of 90+ filings in ERA & EMPC
+Although these wins seem to be only a few, it is important to note that on top of these wins we have also had 60+ settlements out of 90+ filings in ERA & EMPC

 This is Huge!!